-A business that is subject to this legislation has three alternative options for its segregated food waste:
+An organisation that is subject to this legislation has three alternative options for its segregated food waste:

-- ▲ The waste can be collected by a waste collector that is offering a brown bin collection service.
-The collector always must take it to an approved plant for recycling by composting or by another similar process; - The waste can be transported by the business directly to a composting plant or other type of food waste recycling facility; or - ▲ The waste can be dealt by the business on-site using an authorised composting unit.
+- The waste can be collected by a waste collector that is offering a brown bin collection service.
+The collector always must take it to an approved plant for recycling by composting or by another similar process; - The waste can be transported by the health care organisation directly to a composting plant or other type of food waste recycling facility; or - The waste can be dealt with on-site using an authorised composting unit.